Tesla Winds Down Model S And X, Gives Way For Optimus

 • sla’s decision to end Model S and Model X by end-Q2 2026 lands alongside shrinking “other models” volumes and a Q4 2025 earnings mix showing lower revenue but higher gross profit and margin.

-Tesla (NASDAQ: TSLA) will discontinue the Model S and Model X by the end of Q2 2026, with CEO Elon Musk saying on the company’s Q4 2025 earnings call that production is being wound down and will stop completely by end-Q2.
+Tesla (NASDAQ: TSLA) will halt by Q2 2026 the production of Model S and Model X, with CEO Elon Musk saying on the company’s Q4 2025 earnings call that production is being wound down and will stop completely by end-Q2.

 Musk framed the decision as driven by “autonomy,” and said the Fremont factory production line currently used for Model S and Model X will be replaced with a production line for Tesla’s planned humanoid robot, Optimus.